-The A80605 wakes up when EN/PWM pin is pulled above logic high level, if VIN pin voltage is over the VIN_UVLO threshold.
+The A80606 wakes up when EN pin is pulled above logic high level, provided that VIN pin voltage is over the VIN\UVLO threshold.
 The boost stage and LED channels are enabled separately by PWM = H signal after the IC powers up.